VictorPeters03/JabberPointImproved/README.md

 Step 1: Clone this repository.

+Step 2: Navigate to the JabberPointSourceCode directory.

-Step 2: Run the main function in com.main.JabberPoint
+Step 3: Run the main function in com.main.JabberPoint